 If you’re looking for a truly unique coffee-tasting experience, check out Roast House.
 They source their beans from all over the world, and they’re all fair-trade, bird-friendly, and super tasty.
 Pop into their tasting room and sample as many coffees as you’d like, for free.
 I dare you to leave without a pound of their signature F-Bomb coffee in tow.

 NoLi is Spokane’s oldest and largest brewery.
 It’s a short walk from campus, with an amazing patio overlooking the Spokane River.
 Mondays are pint night: simply ask for their featured beer, and they’ll give you a souvenir pint glass for no extra charge.
 If you’re not a fan of NoLi, keep exploring.
 Spokane is home to more than 20 craft breweries, all with unique flavors and locations, so you’re bound to find something you like.
 Some of my other favorites are Iron Goat Brewing, Whistle Punk, and One Tree Cider.
-Try them all on a brewery crawl.

 I never used to look forward to Tuesdays, until I started going to Borracho for Taco Tuesdays.
 They offer tasty $1 street tacos, $3 Corona beers, and $5 margaritas with a salted rim.
 The patio is always lively in the summer, and the fun, hip vibes have made Tuesday one of my favorite days of the week.